-Instead of facing a 4-pane window full of buttons and grids when you prepare a job for invoicing, the new turn-in process starts with the essentials, then reveals additional steps as you progress through Turn In.
+RB’s turn-in process starts with the essentials, then reveals additional steps as you progress through turn-in.
+Benefits of this process:

 - Less errors: You won’t overlook important steps in turn-in due to information overload.

-- Quicker turn-in: Less second-guessing the process since you are lead through it automatically.
+- Quicker turn-in: Less second-guessing the process since you are led through it automatically.

-- Easier training: New process is less confusing to understand and master.
+- Easier training: Process is less confusing to understand and master.

-The first step, adding witnesses, includes some new time-saving features:
+The first step in turn-in, adding witnesses, includes these time-saving features:

 - Witness email field: You do not have to go into a separate function to send witnesses their transcripts to read and sign.

-- Look up resources by task: With the new task concept, one job can have multiple tasks with different resources.
+- Look up resources by task: With RB’s task concept, one job can have multiple tasks with different resources.
 You can easily find assigned resources for all the parts of a job tied to a single witness (for example, reporter, videographer, and scopist) within the witness.